asuresh1/CeasarEncription/README.md

 # Pset6
-The python script contains the implementation of
+The python script contains the implementation of ceasar encrytion method.